Driftmark: Casting

+The episode stars Paddy Considine as King Viserys I Targaryen, Matt Smith as Prince Daemon Targaryen, Olivia Cooke as Queen Alicent Hightower, Emma D'Arcy as Princess Rhaenyra Targaryen, Rhys Ifans as Ser Otto Hightower, Steve Toussaint as Lord Corlys Velaryon, Eve Best as Princess Rhaenys Targaryen, Fabien Frankel as Ser Criston Cole, Graham McTavish as Ser Harrold Westerling, and Matthew Needham as Larys "Clubfoot" Strong.

-The episode stars Paddy Considine, Matt Smith, Olivia Cooke, Emma D'Arcy, Rhys Ifans, Steve Toussaint, Eve Best, Fabien Frankel, Graham McTavish, and Matthew Needham.
-It marks the final appearance of Ty Tennant, Evie Allen, Leo Ashton, Leo Hart, Harvey Sadler, Shani Smethurst, and Eva Ossei-Gerning who portrayed the young versions of Aegon, Helaena, Aemond, Jacaerys, Lucerys, Baela, and Rhaena, respectively, due to the time jump between this and the succeeding episode, in which the adult version of the seven characters is each portrayed by Tom Glynn-Carney, Phia Saban, Ewan Mitchell, Harry Collett, Elliot Grihault, Bethany Antonia, and Phoebe Campbell.
+It marks the final appearance of Ty Tennant, Evie Allen, Leo Ashton, Leo Hart, Harvey Sadler, Shani Smethurst, and Eva Ossei-Gerning as the young versions of Aegon, Helaena, Aemond, Jacaerys, Lucerys, Baela, and Rhaena, respectively, due to the time jump between this and the succeeding episode, in which the adult version of the seven characters is each portrayed by Tom Glynn-Carney, Phia Saban, Ewan Mitchell, Harry Collett, Elliot Grihault, Bethany Antonia, and Phoebe Campbell.

 Reception

 Ratings

-An estimated 1.88 million viewers watched "Driftmark" during its first broadcast on HBO on October 2, 2022.
+In the United States, an estimated 1.88 million viewers watched "Driftmark" during its first broadcast on HBO on October 2, 2022.

 Critical response

 The episode received highly positive reviews.
 On the review aggregator Rotten Tomatoes, it holds an approval rating of 93% based on 30 reviews, with an average rating of 7.4/10.
-The website's critical consensus said, " While the copious day for night cinematography will prompt viewers to adjust their brightness settings, 'Driftmark' is an exceedingly satisfying excursion into family spats and taboo reunions."
+The website's critical consensus said, "While the copious day for night cinematography will prompt viewers to adjust their brightness settings, 'Driftmark' is an exceedingly satisfying excursion into family spats and taboo reunions."

 Writing Den of Geek, Alec Bojalad gave it a rating of 4.5 out of 5 stars, praising the opening funeral scene, set design, sound design, pacing, performances, Djawadi's score, and Sapochnik's direction, and called it a "visually-staggering, well-crafted, and tonally-perfect hour of television."
 It received 4 out of 5 stars from Michael Deacon of The Telegraph, Hillary Kelly of Vulture, and Jack Shepherd of GamesRadar+.
 Deacon deemed it "another strong episode, crackling with tension and conflict" and highlighted the fight scene between Aemond and Jacaerys, Lucerys, Baela, and Rhaena, as well as the midnight meeting scene.
 Kelly singled out the scene of Aemond bonding with Vhagar, the pacing (which is considered an improvement from the previous episode), and also the fight scene (especially the choreography), calling it "a clever mirror of how the adults handle the same accusations and slights."
 Shepherd wrote in his verdict: "A tense wake leads to a bloody showdown in which children try to murder each other.
 It's blindingly good television", and praised Cooke's performance.
 Reviewing for IGN, Helen O'Hara gave it an "amazing" 9 out of 10 score and summarized it in her verdict: "An expert blend of darkness and light – except in the cinematography – this is a drama-packed, satisfyingly character driven triumph.
 You could cut the tension with a knife – and the odd eye too."